-Foundational Courses An MSCS student must complete the three foundational courses, which CSCI-GA 1170 Fundamental Algorithms; CSCI-GA 2110 Programming Languages; and CSCI-GA 2250 Operating Systems, and achieve a B- (2.7) or better rolling GPA in the foundational courses attempted.
-An MSCS student will remain in good standing only if he or she achieves a B- (2.7) or better rolling GPA in the foundational courses that have been attempted so far.
-The rolling GPA is the average GPA of the foundational courses taken so far.
-If a student does not satisfy this requirement, the student will be placed on probation.
-The student will have until the end of the following semester to restore himself or herself to good standing or will be terminated from the program.
-A full-time MSCS student must successfully complete at least one of the three foundational courses within the first three courses taken and must successfully complete all three foundational courses within the first six courses taken.
-A part-time MSCS student must successfully complete a foundational course as the first course taken and must successfully complete all three foundational courses within the first six courses taken.
-Students who do not complete the foundational courses in the allotted timeframe, will be placed on probation.
+Foundational Courses MSCS students must complete the three foundational courses, CSCI-GA 1170 Fundamental Algorithms; CSCI-GA 2110 Programming Languages; and CSCI-GA 2250 Operating Systems, and achieve a B- (2.7) or better rolling GPA in the foundational courses attempted.
+MSCS students will remain in good standing only if they achieve a B- (2.7) or better rolling GPA in the foundational courses that have been attempted so far.
+Students that do not satisfy this requirement will be placed on probation.
+Student will have until the end of the following semester to restore themselves to good standing or be terminated from the program.
+Full-time MSCS students must successfully complete at least one of the three foundational courses in their first semester and must successfully complete all three foundational courses by the end of their second semester.
+Part-time MSCS students must successfully complete a foundational course as the first course taken and must successfully complete all three foundational courses within the first six courses taken.
+Students who do not complete the foundational courses in the allotted timeframe will be placed on probation.